Some homes in the Jackson area have recently shown higher than normal levels of lead in their drinking water.

 - How dangerous is lead in drinking water?

 Prolonged exposure to high levels of lead in drinking water can have serious health effects.
-The levels of lead found in this sampling are not high enough to indicate a health threat.
-They do indicate possible problems in home plumbing that should be addressed.
+The precautions mentioned above should be followed by all City of Jackson consumers.

 - Is my home at risk?